Sustainable Urban - Food Forest

 The benefits of permaculture affect not just humans but the environment and wildlife as well.
 A main goal of permaculture is to leave the Earth in better condition than it was found; in contrast to conventional farming, which is focused on maximum production at high costs to biodiversity.
 Permaculture works to maintain and even improve scarce and often non-renewable resources by replenishing soil nutrients, slowing water and soil run-off, supporting diversity of animal and plant species, and creating an overall resiliency in the system.

 DMACC's Food Forest is a place where students, instructors and the public can slow down, take a stroll and immerse themselves in revitalizing time in nature.
-Studies show that time in natural environments can reduce stress and increase one's sense of wellbeing.
+Studies show that time in natural environments can reduce stress and increase one's sense of well-being.

 Additionally, college campuses, including DMACC campuses are places of food insecurity.
 DMACC's Food Forest not only produces highly nutritious food available for all to enjoy, but also helps educate students about ways they can produce their own food in a localized system, free from centralized production.
 And, this can be done, even in small urban spaces like patios, rooftops and apartment balconies.